paulinalei/git-react/README.md

 # git-react

-Using GitHub API with React.
+Using GitHub API with React and Node.